A Step-by-Step Guide to Balancing Radiators By Yourself

 The one bit of radiator maintenance that most people have heard of is bleeding radiators.
 Many of you will have a radiator bleed key and may well occasionally go round your home with a bit of kitchen towel turning the lock on all your radiators until the fluid inside runs out.

-This is a great solution to the problem of air being trapped in your heating system.
+This is a great solution to the problem of air being trapped in your central heating system.
 If there is air in a radiator, the hot liquid that heats your radiators up cannot fill the whole radiator and as a result, it won’t get as hot.

 Bleeding a radiator resolves this issue.
 But it is only part of the solution to an unbalanced heating system.
 If your radiators have become unbalanced, bleeding them alone will not solve the problem.